ThembaMtshelwane/immergence-studios/README.md

 Building this website has been a valuable learning experience, particularly in choosing visuals that complement the design and enhance the user experience.
 I added background music tp tie the theme all together.
 I also gained more proficiency with React, TypeScript, and Tailwind CSS.

+- Creating a design and theme.
+- Using the staggered text effect.
+- Using thee glitch text effect.
+- Using background music.

 ## Limitations

 The curent website does not include all its features, i.e. a section showcaing the contact section.